jiayihu/blog/src/articles/github-comments.md

 1. Create a GitHub issue when you publish a new article, such as [https://github.com/jiayihu/blog/issues/29](https://github.com/jiayihu/blog/issues/29)

-2. Users will comment in the issue related to an article
+2. Users will comment on the issue related to an article

 3. You get the comments JSON using [GitHub API](https://developer.github.com/v3/)

 4. You render them using plain Javascript, HTML and CSS

 About the third point, you should create a GitHub [Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to avoid hitting the rate limits.
 The only permission needed is `public_repo`, do not add more scopes because they're not needed.
-Without authentication you won't be allowed to make more than 60 requests per hour, whereas with a token the limit is increased up to 5000 requests per hour.
+Without authentication, you won't be allowed to make more than 60 requests per hour, whereas with a token the limit is increased up to 5000 requests per hour.

 Then you only need to retrieve the JSON from GitHub and render the comments into the DOM.